tristanqtn/DevOps-Haven/README.md

 ---

-Still in keeping with DevOps logic and uclture, launching a K8S cluster managed by Istio can be laborious, so we created a shell script that automates the launch and configuration of the cluster, as well as the installation of Istio, addons and our entire application.
+Still in keeping with DevOps logic and culture, launching a K8S cluster managed by Istio can be laborious, so we created a shell script that automates the launch and configuration of the cluster, as well as the installation of Istio, addons and our entire application.

 [Automation Script](./tools/k8s/setup_istio.sh)